Business Modeling

 The UBER Business Model

 The UBER business model is modern.
-There are three worlds (consumer, delivery, and producer) having their own needs but all working together.
-But is UBER just an App or is it a Platform?
+There are three worlds (consumer, delivery, and producer) that have their own needs, but all work together.
+But is UBER just an app or a platform?
 See for yourself:

 business model uber